Bog653/Restaurant-Booking/README.md

 (work in progress)

 User endpoints.
 Path: /app/v1/user
-* GET /{id}: Return a user by ID.
+* GET /{id}: Return a user by id.
 * POST: Add a new user.
-* DELETE /{id}: Delete user by ID.
+* DELETE /{id}: Delete user by id.

 Restaurant endpoints.
 Path: /app/v1/restaurant

 * GET /{city}: Return restaurants by city.
 * POST: Add a new restaurant.
-* DELETE /{id}: Delete restaurant by ID.
+* DELETE /{id}: Delete restaurant by id.
 If you remove a restaurant in db is introduced a cascade operation for remove Menu and Reservation for the removed restaurant.

 Reservation endpoints.
 Path: /app/v1/reservation

 * GET /{id}: Return reservation by id.
 * POST: Add a new reservation.
 * PUT: /{id} Modify number of people reservation by id.
-* DELETE /{id}: Delete reservation by ID.
+* DELETE /{id}: Delete reservation by id.

 Menu endpoints.
 Path: /app/v1/menu

 * GET /{id_restaurant}: Return Menu by restaurant id.
 * POST: Add a new Menu.
 * PUT: /{id} Modify price of menu id.
-* DELETE /{id}: Delete menu by ID.
+* DELETE /{id}: Delete menu by id.

 ## Project Structure